JayantSingh97/Vue.js_Dashboard/README.md

 ***
 # project Configuration information.
-1. If you are facing any compilation issue then simply run the following command in your command prompt under your AngularApplication       directory.
+1. If you are facing any compilation issue then simply run the following command in your command prompt under your Vue.js Application       directory.

 2. ```npm i```